thatfloflo/typst-pc-letter/README.md

 ## Features

-- **Localisation options**: Comes with built-in localisation options for various languages and regions which trigger auto-adjustment of many layout option.
+- **Localisation options**: Comes with built-in localisation options for various languages and regions, which trigger auto-adjustment of many layout options.
 - **Adjustable style**: `pc-letter` provides numerous options to tweak fonts, font-sizes, colours etc. to your liking.
 - **Optional fields when you need them**: The template provides optional fields for a reference number, listing enclosed documents, and carbon copy recipients.
-- **Context aware page numbering**: No need to manually configure, `pc-letter` will add page numbering for you if your content flows over a single page.
+- **Context-aware page numbering**: No need to manually configure, `pc-letter` will add page numbering for you if your content flows over a single page.
 - **Print vs digital variants**: Easily switch between variants tweaked for printing or sending out digital-only correspondence.

 <a href="./thumbnail.png"><img src="./thumbnail.png" width="250px" alt="Example of a letter written with pc-letter."></a>